James Long Company

 - We accept written purchase orders from hospitals, universities

-and government agencies in the US (terms are net 30 days).
+and government agencies in the US (terms are net 30 days) for

 - For clients outside the United States, pre-pay by wire or